-Blood components and products are usually transported under the same temperature conditions as they are stored.
+Blood components are usually transported under similar temperature conditions as when they are stored.

-We use cardboard boxes with thermal insulation inserts and various configurations of frozen and chilled coolant packs are used to maintain temperature.
+Cardboard boxes with thermal insulation inserts and various configurations of frozen and chilled coolant packs are used to maintain temperature.

-If the data logger shows that temperature specifications have exceeded, we can analyse the data and make a judgement on the suitability of the contents for use.
+If the data logger shows that the temperature specifications have been exceeded, the data is analysed and a judgement is made on whether the contents are suitable for use.

-Where other shippers are used to transport blood components and fractionated products, we recommended that the shipper is validated for the appropriate time and conditions.
+Where other shipper configurations are used to transport blood components, they should be validated for the appropriate time and conditions.

-For hospitals without a laboratory on site and who wish to return unused blood or transfer the blood with the patient to another hospital, please consult with your transfusion service provider and ask for instructions on packing the blood component or fractionated product.
+For hospitals without a laboratory onsite and who wish to return unused blood components to another hospital, please consult with your transfusion service provider for instructions.